btcpayserver/btcpayserver-doc/docs/CreateWallet.md

 #### Reducing risk

-As mentioned above, the create wallet functionality includes risk of funds being stolen in the case of the server or account being compromised.
+As mentioned above, the create wallet functionality includes the risk of funds being stolen if the server or account is compromised.
 To mitigate this risk, we advise you to:

 - Enable two factor or U2F authentication
 - Occasionally move funds to your cold storage either manually or by configuring [BTC Transmuter](https://github.com/btcpayserver/btcTransmuter/blob/master/README.md) with automatic payment forwarding.